Try Everything

-"Try Everything" is a song recorded by Colombian singer Shakira for the 2016 Walt Disney Animation Studios film Zootopia, and written by Sia, Tor Hermansen, and Mikkel Eriksen.
+"Try Everything" is a song recorded by Colombian singer Shakira for the 2016 Walt Disney Animation Studios film Zootopia, and written by Sia alongside production duo Stargate.

 In the film, it is featured as a song recorded by a singer named Gazelle (voiced by Shakira).
 It is first heard when Judy Hopps plays it on her MP3 player on the train to Zootopia.
 It is heard again during the end credits (performed by Gazelle for the citizens of Zootopia).
-The song appears on the soundtrack album to Zootopia, and was released as a single in February 2016.
+The song appears on the soundtrack album to Zootopia, and was released as a single in January 2016.

+Background

+The song was first recorded in 2013 by American girl group Fifth Harmony for their debut extended play Better Together, before being scrapped.

 Commercial performance

 The song debuted and peaked at number 63 on the Billboard Hot 100, as well as number 26 on the Digital Songs chart with the help of 33,000 digital downloads and three million US streams after the release of its official music video.
-The song was certified 2 times platinum in the United States by RIAA for sales exceeding 2,000,000 units, it also received a gold certification in the United Kingdom by BPI for sales of over 400,000 units.
+The song was certified 3 times platinum in the United States by RIAA for sales exceeding 3,000,000 units, it also received a platinum certification in the United Kingdom by BPI for sales of over 600,000 units.